nualagr/the-lord-of-the-rings-game/README.md

 as to improve hand-eye coordination and reaction times.

 The game is geared towards fans of *The Lord of the Rings Trilogy* by J. R. R. Tolkien.
-It incorportes The Lord of the Rings themed images, audio and facts with the intention of making the playing experience more enjoyable for the user.
+It incorportes The Lord of the Rings themed images and facts with the intention of making the playing experience more enjoyable for the user.

-The Lord of the Rings Memory Game website consists of one webpage and six modals created using [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS3](http://en.wikipedia.org/wiki/CSS), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), the JavaScript library [jQuery](https://jquery.com/) and [The One API](https://the-one-api.dev/).
+The Lord of the Rings Memory Game website consists of one webpage and seven modals created using [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS3](http://en.wikipedia.org/wiki/CSS), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), the JavaScript library [jQuery](https://jquery.com/) and [The One API](https://the-one-api.dev/).
 It was created in order to fulfil the requirements of the Interactive Frontend Development Milestone Project 2,